 - Know Your Limits and When to Call a Pro: If you’re facing multiple leaks, the repair is in a tricky spot like inside a wall, or you simply don’t feel confident, it’s time to call for professional help.
 A plumber can handle complex jobs safely and prevent a small issue from becoming a major one.

-Why Is Your Copper Pipe Leaking?
+What’s Causing Your Copper Pipe Leak?

 Finding a puddle under your sink or a water spot on your ceiling is never a welcome discovery.
 While copper pipes are known for their durability, they aren’t invincible, and a leak can spring for several reasons.
 Figuring out the root cause is the first step toward a lasting fix.
 Is it an issue with the water quality inside the pipes causing corrosion?
 Was there some kind of physical damage from a recent renovation project?
 Or is it simply the result of your plumbing system getting older and showing its age?